X-LANCE/Mobile-Env/docs/dynamic-app-en.md

 The three optional arguments are:

-+ `EMULATOR_PATH` - The path to the executable of the emulator.
++ `EMULATOR_PATH` - The folder of the executable of the emulator.
 Defaults to `$HOME/Android/Sdk/emulator`.
 + `AVD_NAME` - The name of the AVD (image) to be configured.
 Defaults to `Pixel_2_API_30_x64`.